1993 Michael Jackson sexual abuse allegations: Aftermath

 A week after the settlement in January 1994, L.A.
 District Attorney Garcetti announced that he supported amending a law that prohibited sexual assault victims from being compelled to testify in criminal proceedings.
 The amendment, introduced into the state assembly in February, would have immediately allowed Garcetti to compel Jordan Chandler's testimony.

 On February 15, 1994, PBS Frontline aired the documentary Tabloid Truth: The Michael Jackson Story about the tabloid sensationalism, more preoccupied with selling papers than reporting an accurate narrative of the scandal.
 The documentary reported Jackson's housekeepers Mark and Faye Quindoy selling stories about Jackson for money, and bargaining for more money regarding child abuse allegations.
 They were depicted as untrustworthy.
 Phillip and Stella LeMarque, another pair of former employees to Jackson, sold a child abuse story to tabloids through pornographic film actor Paul Barresi, who once successfully sold a story to the National Enquirer.
 At the opportunity of the scandal, Barresi made a taped recording of alleged evidence and told the Globe that he intended to turn it over to the district attorney.
 The Globe and Barresi agreed on $15 000 for his story.
 Splash News journalist Kevin Smith said, "A lot of people who claimed to have witnessed Jackson doing this, that or the other—they weren't going to the police first.
 Their main interest was money, and they would come to journalists who could give them money.
 So in those circumstances, journalists know more about what happened than the police do."

 Three years later, Víctor Gutiérrez self-published a book on the relationship between Jordan Chandler and Jackson.
 Gutiérrez claimed that the book is based on a diary Jordan had kept at the time and included details of alleged sexual encounters with Jackson.
-According to German newspaper Die Tageszeitung, Gutiérrez attended meetings of North American Man Boy Love Association (NAMBLA), a group advocating the decriminalization of pedophilia and pederasty, as a reporter in the 1980s.
+According to the German newspaper Die Tageszeitung, Gutiérrez attended meetings of North American Man Boy Love Association, a group advocating the decriminalization of pedophilia and pederasty, as a reporter in the 1980s.
 He said the group thought of Jackson as "one of us" and they insisted that the relationship between Jordan and Jackson was romantic.